 But how it works isn’t as important as what it achieves.
-Q.E. helps add more life to the financial system in times of severe distress by pushing down interest rates on the longer-dated borrowing not directly controlled by the Fed’s interest rate lever, including the cost of taking out a mortgage or auto loan.
+QE helps add more life to the financial system in times of severe distress by pushing down interest rates on the longer-dated borrowing not directly influenced by the fed funds rate.

 “This usually gets done when we’re coming out of some horrendous crisis,” says Dec Mullarkey, managing director of investment strategy at SLC Management, the asset management arm of Sun Life Financial.
-“Ultimately the intent is, you are going to increase lending, opportunity, and borrowing, and that will create growth in the economy.”
+“The intent is, you are going to increase lending, opportunity and borrowing, and that will create growth in the economy.”

-Q.E. also increases the money supply, boosts lending and can help revive choked markets by purchasing issued debt that’s been piling up on the market for a while.
-That makes it easier for banks to free up capital, writing out more loans and buying other assets.
+Because QE replaces bonds in the system with cash, it effectively increases the money supply.
+The process also helps improve market functioning by vacuuming up debt that’s been piling up on the market for a while.
+That makes it easier for banks to free up capital, so they can underwrite more loans and buy other assets.

 Example of quantitative easing

-Despite being a relatively unconventional tool, many central banks have tried their hand at some form of quantitative easing, with the policy implemented across Europe and Asia.
+Despite being a relatively unconventional tool, many central banks have tried their hands at some form of QE, with the policy implemented across Europe and Asia.

-The Bank of Japan was the first central bank in the modern era to attempt to revive a sputtering economy through a policy it called “quantitative easing.”
+The Bank of Japan was the first central bank in the modern era to attempt to rescue a sputtering economy through a policy it called quantitative easing.
 After facing a financial crisis in the 1990s, the Bank of Japan in March 2001 started growing the amount of bank reserves in the system.

-Account balances increased to about ¥35 trillion — what’s roughly $324 billion — mainly through monthly purchases of Japanese government bonds (JGBs).
-Eventually, however, the Bank of Japan would transition its purchases away from government debt and into that of privately issued debt, buying corporate bonds, exchange-traded funds and real-estate investment funds.
+Account balances increased to about ¥35 trillion — what’s roughly $303 billion today — mainly through monthly purchases of Japanese government bonds (JGBs).
+Eventually, however, the Bank of Japan transitioned away from buying government debt and into that of privately issued debt, purchasing corporate bonds, exchange-traded funds and real-estate investment funds.
 The program officially concluded in March 2006.

 Quantitative easing in the U.S.

-The Fed has only officially adopted “Q.E.” — it would rather refer to the process as LSAPs — during the financial crisis.
-The Fed announced the first round of Q.E., known as “QE1,” in November 2008.
-It officially kicked off in March 2009 and concluded a year later, with the U.S. central bank purchasing in total $1.25 trillion in mortgage-backed securities, $200 billion in agency debt and $300 billion in long-term Treasury securities.
+The Fed announced the first round of QE, known as QE1, in November 2008.
+It officially kicked off in March 2009 and concluded a year later, with the U.S. central bank purchasing $1.25 trillion total in mortgage-backed securities, $200 billion in agency debt and $300 billion in long-term Treasury securities.

 The Fed can only purchase government-backed debt under its current mandate, though it can get around those guidelines in emergency situations by creating a special vehicle with funds from the Treasury as a backstop.